Scanning Secure Content

-Form-based authentication uses a login like your email or banking website.
+Form-based authentication uses a login like you would to access your email or banking website.

 Using form-based authentication with ObservePoint requires each field to have a unique HTML ID or other type of selector.
 The image below shows the username field has an ID of "edit-name".

-Under the User Session tab add Actions to fill in the username and password fields and to click the Submit button.
+Under the Pre-Audit Actions, tab add Actions to fill in the username and password fields and to click the Submit button.

 6. Private DNS

 ObservePoint can access your sites that are publicly accessible, yet not publicly known, when you provide ObservePoint with the private DNS entries for your websites.
 When ObservePoint adds your private DNS entries to its host files it will be able to resolve siteA.yourcompany.com to your IP address.

-Note: This may need to be used in conjunction with whitelisting ObservePoint’s IP addresses.
+Note: This may need to be used in conjunction with approving ObservePoint’s IP addresses.

-This solution requires dedicated, site-to-site VPN tunnel configuration between the ObservePoint and client networks.
+This solution requires a dedicated, site-to-site VPN tunnel configuration between the ObservePoint and client networks.